keystonejs/generator-keystone/README.md

 ### What next?

-When you've got your new project, check out the [KeystoneJS Getting Started Guide](http://keystonejs.com/guide) to learn more about how to get started with KeystoneJS.
+When you've got your new project, check out the [KeystoneJS Documentation](http://keystonejs.com/docs) to learn more about how to get started with KeystoneJS.

 ## Problems?